 Even if you were to shop at Aldi, $20 might get you 10-ish boxes of dried goods to then send off to someone in need.

 But $20 at a food bank?
 Heh well that could get you nearly this entire pallet of Cheerios:

 The best part is that most food banks will allow you to donate funds to them and direct those funds for a specific purpose (i.e. if you’re looking to help one specific food pantry vs general food bank costs).

 So if you’re considering hosting a food drive, might I suggest a few alternatives that are not only way more fun, but also far more beneficial to those in need.

 Hold a Garage Sale

 If you’re going to be asking people for physical donations anyway, why not skip the food and go right for the goods.
-When done right, it’s easy to hold a profitable garage sale and you’re not missing out on the “feel good” vibes people get from donating something other than money.
+When done right, it’s easy to hold a successful garage sale and you’re not missing out on the “feel good” vibes people get from donating something other than money.

 Partner with Food Trucks

 Here in Springfield, IL (and well…pretty much everywhere these days) food trucks are a big hit.
 There’s little better than grabbing a breakfast burrito from my favorite food truck as I meander my way through our local farmer’s market…well except if said food truck was then donating a percentage of their proceeds to our local food bank!
 While it may take a bit more technical work and scheduling that a regular ol’ food drive, you might consider hosting an event when a number of food trucks come together in one specific area for a night and then donate part of their profits to your community food pantry.